JonnyGreat456/LittleBitsFinal/5_documentation/README5.txt

 unavailable.png - bottom booth unavailable
 unavailable.png - employee interface unavailable table
-noSeat.png - transparent picture for when there are no tables ├─ .htaccess
+noSeat.png - transparent picture for when there are no tables .htaccess
-├─ add_to_cart.php        //file that adds items to the cart and updates it ├─ cart.php                 // file that displays the cart ├─ checkout.php        //files that displays the cart and payment option ├─ layout_footer.php                //footer template for the php files ├─ layout_header.php        //header template for the php file ├─ navigation.php                // php file that enable going through different item pages ├─ paging.php                // the pages
-├─ place_order.php                // php file that sends items to check out ├─ product.php                // the php file that displays each product ├─ products.php                // the php file that updates and organizes the products ├─ read_products_template.php        //Php file that reads the products from the database ├─ remove_from_cart.php                //php file that removes item from database ├─ update_quantity.php                // updates quantity of items on cart ├─games.php                                //displays available gaming options ├─piano.html                //one of the games ├─uno.html                //one of the games ├─thing.db                //sqlite3 database for the items ordered ├─pexels-photo-326279.jpeg //the backround picture ├─Tutorial.php                //the tutorial page
+add_to_cart.php        //file that adds items to the cart and updates it cart.php                 // file that displays the cart checkout.php        //files that displays the cart and payment option layout_footer.php                //footer template for the php files layout_header.php        //header template for the php file navigation.php                // php file that enable going through different item pages paging.php                // the pages place_order.php                // php file that sends items to check out product.php                // the php file that displays each product products.php                // the php file that updates and organizes the products read_products_template.php        //Php file that reads the products from the database remove_from_cart.php                //php file that removes item from database update_quantity.php                // updates quantity of items on cart games.php                                //displays available gaming options piano.html                //one of the games uno.html                //one of the games thing.db                //sqlite3 database for the items ordered pexels-photo-326279.jpeg //the backround picture Tutorial.php                //the tutorial page

 Students.db